SpeakEasy-2/speakeasyR/README.md

 GNU autotools is used to generate the configuration script and files needed to run the configuration script. `R`'s build commands do not run `autoconf` instead, if changes are made to the `configuration.ac` file, `autoconf` (and possibly `autoreconf -i`) needs to be run and manually and the resulting files should be committed along with the source `configuration.ac` file.
 The `Makefile` can determine when the `autoconf` programs need to be run by either directly calling the configure target (i.e. `make configure`) or running a build target (i.e. `make build` or `make check` or similar).

+The `makefile` in the top level directory is intended for development.
+It will automate recreating committed generated files when needed.
+These generated files must be committed with changes to the source files that created them as they are not created by the `R CMD build` command.
+It should always be possible to run `R CMD build` to build the project in a clean state without needing to run `make` to generate other files.
+The `makefile` also sets some flags to provide stricter checks than what are run during the normal build process.

+As `clang` and `gcc` can behave differently changes should be tested against both.
+To explicitly set the compiler used run `make ${target} CC=${CC}` where target is likely `build` or `check` and CC is either `clang` or `gcc`.